COVID-19

 The numbers you see on the TV screen are nowhere near the whole picture.
 Remember that the ability to test is very limited at this time, so only the sickest and most at-risk are being screened (and NBA players).
 The vast majority of people who are getting the virus are not being tested, particularly the young and healthy.

 Timing matters more than you think.
 Since the virus spreads exponentially, every additional day the virus gets to spread relatively unimpeded, before a community takes it seriously, leads to a much higher percentage of that community’s population becoming infected.
-In this fight, procrastination and half measures kill.
+In this fight, procrastination and half-measures kill.

 Currently, this virus is thought to be 4–6 times more contagious than seasonal influenza and 10 times deadlier.
 Those numbers could change as we test more people and collect more information.